logo image

 Large Image by Tom Parnell

-The Museum is open from Tuesday to Sunday from 10am - 5pm, and on bank holiday Mondays from 10am - 5pm.
+The Museum is open from Tuesday to Sunday from 10am - 5pm.

 Exhibits are Dinosaurs, Egyptian Artifacts, Treasure recovered from Spanish Armada Ships sunk along the Irish coast, and 20th Century Engineering, including information on the Liner Titanic that was built at the Belfast Shipbuilders, Harland & Wolff.